TriesteCitizen/ctf-writeups/README.md

 - curl (-A to specify User-Agent. -L to follow any redirects)
 - Command Injection (modify payload according to given program/check for environment variables)
 - (PHP/Bash) Reverse Shells ( https://www.invicti.com/learn/reverse-shell/ )
-- Tools for Enumeration (with hidden directories)
+- Tools for Enumeration (with hidden directories.
+Always choose your wordlist carefully and in context to the situation. "/usr/share/wordlists/SecLists/Discovery/Web-Content/directory-list-2.3-medium.txt" is a good pick in most cases)
-  1. gobuster
+  1. gobuster (for appending specific strings we can also add a -x flag at the end to clarify a specific one)
   2. hydra
   3. Metasploit
   4. Nikto